AnthonyMarche/The-Court-Side/README.md

 ## Presentation

 This is our third and final project at the Wild Code School.
 The team is composed of Alexis Boucherie, Anthony Marché, Yazid Hamzi and Naomie Atil.
 We are part of the PHP course.
 Our client desired a user-friendly website with an intuitive design.

 The Court Side is a direct-to-consumer video content free platform specialized in sports where the users need to register in order to access the premium content.

-It's symfony website-skeleton project with some additional library (webpack, fixtures) and tools to validate code standards.

 ## Getting Started for Users